automatisch/automatisch/packages/docs/pages/build-integrations/auth.md

 export default verifyCredentials;
 ```

-We have generally use `users/me` endpoint or any other endpoint that we can validate the API key or any other credentials that user provides us.
+We generally use the `users/me` endpoint or any other endpoint that we can validate the API key or any other credentials that the user provides.
 For our example, we don't have a specific API endpoint to check whether the credentials are correct or not.
 So we will randomly pick one of the API endpoints, which will be the `GET /v1/images/search` endpoint.
 We will send a request to this endpoint with the API key.
 If the API key is correct, we will get a response from the API.
 If the API key is incorrect, we will get an error response from the API.

-Let's implement the authentication logic that we mentioned in the `verify-credentials.ts` file.
+Let's implement the authentication logic that we mentioned above in the `verify-credentials.ts` file.

 ```typescript
 import { IGlobalVariable } from '@automatisch/types';